utdal/orgchart-wordpress-plugin/README.md

 ## DOM

-You can customize the template used to display each person with the `[person_list]` shortcode.
+You can customize the template used to display each person with the `[re_person_list]` shortcode.
 To do so, copy the file from this plugin `Views/person-display.php` to a file in your theme named `template-parts/content-person.php` and then modify that file.

 ## CSS

-Recommended: You can override any of this plugin's CSS classes on your theme.
+_Recommended_: You can override any of this plugin's CSS classes on your theme.
 Note that shortcode CSS is only loaded on pages that use that shortcode.

 Or you can modify this plugin's CSS directly.
 They are located in the `public/css` folder.
 This is not recommended, however, because your changes will get overwritten if you download a newer version of this plugin.